MalphasWats/computing.codes/BTEC/exercise_app.markdown

 For each of the data items listed above, you must apply the appropriate validation rules to ensure that data that is manually entered is valid.

+Download the [Validation Planning Sheet](resources/data_validation.docx) and complete it.

 ## Test Plan & Review